Multilevel-NN/torchbraid/README.md

    `make uninstall`

+### GPU direct communication

+The default communication scheme of torchbraid using GPU's and layer parallel is given by:

+GPU0 -> CPU0 -> CPU1 -> GPU1

+Copying memory between the GPUs and CPUs can be expensive, so torchbraid also supports direct GPU communication, where data is sent directly between GPUs without taking the longer route via CPUs.
+This feature can be enabled by a simple flag, but requires a CUDA-aware MPI version ( see [here](https://developer.nvidia.com/blog/introduction-cuda-aware-mpi/) or [here](https://www.open-mpi.org/faq/?category=runcuda) for more information).
+A simple first test to determine if your system supports CUDA-aware MPI is to execute the command

+`ompi_info --parsable -l 9 --all | grep mpi_built_with_cuda_support:value`

+This command returns a string with true or false at the end.
+However, in our experiments, it was not always sufficient to check that this value is true.
+One way to test whether direct GPU communication works on your system is to run:

+`make tests-direct-gpu`

+If the test works, your MPI version supports direct GPU communication.
+If the test throws an error (typically a segmentation fault), your MPI version does not support direct GPU communication.

 ## Publications

 1. Moon, Gordon Euhyun, and Eric C. Cyr.
 "Parallel Training of GRU Networks with a Multi-Grid Solver for Long Sequences."
 ICLR, 2022.
 [Arxiv Link](https://arxiv.org/abs/2203.04738)